 The world has for centuries, been a proverbial “man’s world”.
 More recently, we are rediscovering, or discovering for the first time in some areas, that Intuition is a sophisticated and quick intelligence.
-The additional skills, like being more able to read faces and empathy for how people are feeling or experiencing a situation, while historically undervalued, is gaining respect and kudos in the modern world and workplace.
-We’re realizing that women are quite a bit better at some things and that having a balance of women, whether in society or management boards, leads to a better world for everyone in that situation.
+Skills like being more able to read faces and empathy for how people are feeling or experiencing a situation, while historically undervalued, are gaining respect and kudos in the modern world and workplace.
+We’re realizing that women are quite a bit better at some things and that having a balance of women, whether in society or on management boards, leads to a better world for everyone in that situation.

 Gender differences in the brain

 Both science and popular opinion will attest to differences in the way the different genders think and behave.

 There are structural and neurobiological differences in the male and female brains.
 The differences begin with the hormones affecting the brain development of the male and female fetus.
 The differences are seemingly slight until puberty and then accelerate in differentiated development during this critical period of development.

 Women tend to have more developed left zones specific to speech and verbal processing.
 The feeling-oriented feminine brain has acquired the stereotype of being more verbal and superior at articulating a complex feeling nature.
 To some extent, the structure of their brains gives them advantages in this area.

 If you consider that the corpus callosum in female brains is typically more densely connected, you see why the ability to produce more data from their left hemisphere feeling and word processing centers and connect it to the right-brained processes, will present as better articulation and descriptions of psychological processes.